jgpai/cloud-services/README.md

 * Tutorial on Medium: After you have completed the previous tutorial's survey.
 * Please complete the survey to unlock tutorial #4: [Survey](https://forms.gle/x1Ei6i6wBAee1vmNA).

-### Mission #4: Coming soon!
+### Mission #4: Making Pretty Documentation from Data Contracts

 * Tutorial on Medium: After you have completed the previous tutorial's survey.
-* Please complete the survey to unlock a special surprise...
+* Please complete the [survey](https://forms.gle/f3K1Uc4fRQEGnzrz8) to unlock a special surprise...

 ## Initial registration